TUNE-Archive/ngShoppingExample/README.md

+# Angular Shopping Cart example

+- created from the angular-seed project, so most of the below applies:

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.